bobvanhesse/useReducest/README.md

 ```

 ## Reference stability on re-rendering
-`useReducest` allows you to effectively change the `reducer` and `middlewares` after the state is initialised.
+`useReducest` allows you to change the `reducer` and `middlewares` after the state is initialised.
-As a result, the returned `dispatch` function will have a new reference in cas the `reducer` or `middlewares` parameter has changed.
+As a result, the returned `dispatch` function will have a new reference in case the `reducer` or any of the `middlewares` has changed.
-As `dispatch` functions are typically passed down to many child components, it is important to update the `reducer` and `middlewares` parameters only when necessary.
+As `dispatch` functions are typically passed down to many child components, it is important to update the `reducer` and `middlewares` only when necessary.

 ## Usage example
-Here's an extended version of React's Counter component example to clarify best-practices for performance:
+Here's an extended version of React's Counter component example to clarify best-practices:

 ```js
 const initialState = {count: 0};